-The degree of Baccalaureate of Sacred Theology provides the student with a solid, organic, and complete instruction in theology at the basic level, including studies in philosophy, history, Scripture, moral theology and systematic theology, which enable graduates to pursue further studies in the sacred sciences.
-This pontifical degree program fulfills the requirements laid out in the Apostolic Constitution Sapientia Christiana.
-The degree is a prerequisite for the Licentiate in Sacred Theology, which presupposes familiarity with the wide variety of subject matter and disciplines that constitute the Christian theological tradition.
+The degree of Baccalaureate of Sacred Theology provides the student with a solid, organic, and complete instruction in theology at the basic level, enabling graduates to pursue further studies in the sacred sciences.

 The Doctorate in Sacred Theology (S.T.D.) is a specialized degree program in Thomistic studies.
-It offers a terminal degree (the ecclesiastical doctorate) that is granted by the authority and in the name and Holy See.
-Candidates may specialize either in the domain of Thomistic systematic theology or Thomistic moral theology.
+It offers a terminal degree (the ecclesiastical doctorate) that is granted by the authority and in the name of the Holy See.

 N.B.
 The publication of the above graduation rates is required by accrediting agencies.
 The figures represent the percentage of students who have completed the respective degree programs during the years of assessment.
 An entry year is assessed once 150% of the expected time period to complete a degree has transpired.
-Thus as of June 2015, this includes students who entered the M.A.
-(Theology), M.A.
-(Thomistic Studies), or the S.T.L. program between Fall 2005 and Fall 2012.
-For the M.Div. and S.T.B. degree programs the assessment periods are Fall 2005-Fall 2009.
+Thus as of June 2023, this includes students who entered the M.A.
+(Theology), M.Div., S.T.B., or the S.T.L. program between Fall 2012 and Fall 2016.

 These figures do not distinguish between students who fail to complete their program for academic reasons, or for personal reasons, or because he or she has been reassigned by his or her religious superiors.
 The MDiv program in particular is an intellectually and socially demanding program expecting the highest levels of performance and personal integrity from students in priestly formation.
 Most MDiv students are also STB candidates.